-Statement by the Health Professions and Nursing Education Coalition on FY 2022 Appropriations Submitted for the Record to the House Appropriations Subcommittee on Labor, Health and Human Services, Education and Related Agencies - May 19, 2021
+Statement by the Health Professions and Nursing Education Coalition on

+FY 2023 Appropriations Submitted for the Record to the House Appropriations

+Subcommittee on Labor, Health and Human Services, Education and Related Agencies -

+May 26, 2021

-The Health Professions and Nursing Education Coalition (HPNEC) is an alliance of over 90 national organizations representing schools, students, health professionals, and communities dedicated to ensuring that the health care workforce is trained to meet the needs of our diverse population.
+The Health Professions and Nursing Education Coalition (HPNEC) is an alliance of over 80 national organizations representing schools, students, health professionals, and communities dedicated to ensuring that the health workforce is trained to meet the needs of our diverse population.
 Together, the members of HPNEC advocate for adequate and continued support for the health professions and nursing workforce development programs authorized under Titles VII and VIII of the Public Health Service Act and administered by the Health Resources and Services Administration (HRSA).
-For fiscal year (FY) 2022, HPNEC encourages the subcommittee to adopt at least \$1.51 billion for HRSA Titles VII and VIII programs.
+For fiscal year (FY) 2023, HPNEC encourages the subcommittee to adopt at least \$1.51 billion for HRSA Titles VII and VIII programs.

-The HRSA Titles VII and VIII programs are essential to educating our health care workforce to manage health care crises, such as the COVID-19 pandemic.
-The immense challenges of the pandemic have underscored the need to increase and reshape our health workforce, and the Title VII and VIII programs successfully recruit, train, and support public health practitioners, nurses, geriatricians, advanced practice registered nurses, mental health providers, and other frontline health care workers critical to addressing COVID-19.
-Additionally, HRSA tasked Title VII and Title VIII grantees to utilize innovative models of care, such as training providers in telehealth, to improve patients' access to care during the pandemic.
+The HRSA Title VII health professions and Title VIII nursing programs helped the country combat COVID-19, despite the new challenges the pandemic posed for grantees.
+The immense challenges of the pandemic have underscored the need to increase and reshape our health workforce, and the Title VII and VIII programs successfully recruit, train, and support public health practitioners, nurses, geriatricians, advanced practice registered nurses, mental health providers, and other frontline health care workers.
+Additionally, the HRSA health professions and nursing workforce programs are structured to advance new delivery systems and models of care, such as promoting interprofessional teams and integrating mental health services with primary care.

-Additionally, with the U.S Census Bureau projects that by 2045 our population will grow by over 18%, more than half the country will come from a racial or ethnic minority group, and one in five Americans will be over 65, additional investment is needed in the Title VII and Title VIII programs which are designed to train providers in treating these populations.
+The U.S Census Bureau projects that by 2045 our population will grow by over 18%, more than half the country will come from a racial or ethnic minority group, and one in five

+Americans will be over 65.
+Additional investment is needed in the Title VII and Title VIII programs, which are designed to train providers in treating these populations.